tBuddy00/tbuddy00/README.md

 # Business Informatics Student in Germany
 ## Hi there 👋, I'am Taylan Özer

 I'am Taylan from Germany and I currently study Business Informatics.
-I really enjoy working with MSSQL and Java.
+I really enjoy working with SQL and Pyton.
 Besides I do also have eight month of work experience with Label Studio, which includes the work with Docker 🐳 (Docker Images and Docker Files) and Python 🐍.

 ### Skills & Experience:

 ### Skills:

-☕ Java,
+🐍 Python,

 🗄️ SQL,